 • Sticky foods: can detach brackets and bend wires.

 • Foods high in sugar content: avoid whenever possible.
 If you do eat any of them, brush your teeth immediately.
 If not convenient to brush, then always rinse your mouth with water after eating sweets.

 • Corn chips, tacos, nachos

 • Bubble gum (or any kind of gum!)

 - Raw vegetables (i.e. carrot sticks)

 What to do if your Appliance Breaks

 Even though you are careful, you may still occasionally do some damage to your appliances.
 If a bracket comes loose from a tooth you should call our office and our receptionist will advise you if immediate attention is required or if it can be managed at your next appointment.
 There are a number of measures you can attempt to alleviate discomfort caused by a broken bracket or a poking wire.
 Consult our website page under Emergency Care.
-Instructions along with images will help you address the problem until you are able to arrange an appointment.
+Instructions along with images and videos will help you address the problem until you are able to arrange an appointment.
 If a main archwire breaks (the one that goes all the way around the outside of your braces) call our office for an emergency appointment.
 If a small tie wire breaks, carefully remove it and call our office.
 If you have a sticking wire you can place some wax over the sticker.
 This wax is provided for you by our office.
 Any time you need more, just ask.
 Sometimes a sticker can be safely turned down so that it no longer causes you discomfort.
 Ask someone at home to take an eraser on a pencil, or some other smooth object and tuck the offending wire back in out of the way.